- Oops!Something went wrong.Please try again later.

 NOT FOR DISSEMINATION IN THE UNITED STATES OR FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES

-HALIFAX, Nova Scotia, May 12, 2022 (GLOBE NEWSWIRE) -- NOVA LEAP HEALTH CORP.
-(TSXV: NLH) (“Nova Leap” or “the Company”), a growing home health care organization, is pleased to announce the release of financial results for the quarter ended March 31, 2022.
+HALIFAX, Nova Scotia, March 10, 2022 (GLOBE NEWSWIRE) -- NOVA LEAP HEALTH CORP.
+(TSXV: NLH) (“Nova Leap” or “the Company”), a growing home health care organization, is pleased to announce the release of financial results for the year ended December 31, 2021.
 All amounts are in United States dollars unless otherwise specified.

-Financial results for the three months ended March 31, 2022 include the following:
+Financial results for the three and twelve months ended December 31, 2021 include the following:

-The Company recorded the 7th consecutive quarter of revenue growth and 5th consecutive quarter of record revenues;
+The Company recorded the sixth consecutive quarter of revenue growth and fourth consecutive quarter of record revenues;

 President & CEO’s Comments